𝐑𝐞𝐞𝐟-𝐒𝐚𝐟𝐞 𝐌𝐞𝐝𝐢𝐜𝐚𝐭𝐢𝐨𝐧𝐬:

 What Makes a Medication Reef-Safe?

 Reef-safe medications are treatments formulated to minimize harm to corals, invertebrates, and the beneficial microorganisms that maintain the tank's biological balance.
 Unlike medications used in fish-only systems, these treatments do not typically contain chemicals like copper, which can be highly toxic to corals and many invertebrates.
 Instead, they focus on targeting the diseases affecting fish while leaving the sensitive reef environment relatively undisturbed.
+Make sure that you check labels and what warnings are labeled on the medications.

 Using reef-safe medications reduces the need to move fish to a quarantine tank, allowing treatment in the main display tank without disrupting the entire system.